A website that is highly visible on Google, has more chances of showing up in the search results for related queries.

 - Submit an XML sitemap (more on this below)

 - Get notified of security-related problems (i.e. malware, hacked sites)

 The Google Search Console is the suite of tools and reports available from Google.
 To get started with the Google search console, follow the three steps below:

 Step 1: Add your site to Google Search Console

 Bing has a set of similar tools, known as Bing Webmaster tools.
 To get started with Bing, follow the steps in this guide: How to use Bing Webmaster tools.

 2. Optimize and submit a sitemap to search engines

 After you verify your website with the various webmaster tools, the next step is to create and submit a sitemap.

-A sitemap besides the permalink URL of the page, it also lists the last modified date and other elements found on a page like images.
+A sitemap besides the permalink URL of the page also lists the last modified date and other elements found on a page like images.